wattsra/docker-compose-mqtt-influxdb-grafana/README.md

 ## Setup

-### Clone this repository to *both* your laptop and your server
+### Cloning this repository to *both* your laptop and your server

 For cloning this repository, you need [git](https://en.wikipedia.org/wiki/Git).
 Most probably your Linux or Mac OS X has it already.
-For Windows, or if your computer doesn't have git, you can follow the
+For Windows (or if your Linux/whatever doesn't have git), you can follow the
 [official instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 If you haven't worked with git before, you may want to install [GitHub Desktop](https://desktop.github.com) instead.